peterlinlin/690FINALPROJECT/README.md

 # 690FINALPROJECT
-The repo for the 690 final project
+README for the 690 Final Project

+In this project we will be making a